pdf-icon

 Features

-• Based on ESP32 design
+• Designed based on ESP32

-• WIFI image transmission
+• Wi-Fi image transmission

-• Timed sleep and wake-up
+• Timed sleep and wake

 • Status indicator